 What is Temperature Regulation?

 Temperature regulation is an automated body system that regulates the body’s core temperature in response to outside stimuli.
 The temperature of the body is regulated by neural feedback mechanisms in the brain, which operate primarily through the hypothalamus.
 It has the remarkable capacity for regulating the body’s core temperature that keeps your body temperature somewhere between 98F and 100F.
 When your body is exposed to heat or cold conditions this system balances your internal temperature with the temperature outside.

 Do People With Autism Have Difficulty With Temperature Regulation?

 Sensory Processing Disorder (SPD, formerly known as “sensory integration dysfunction”) is a condition that exists when sensory signals don’t get organized into appropriate responses.
 People with Autism commonly suffer from SPD, and temperature regulation issues are just one small aspect of the overall sensory processing system.
 In addition to becoming too hot or too cold too quickly, other evidence of temperature regulation issues in persons with Autism can include a strong preference to eating foods only at room temperature (not too hot or too cold).
 Children may refuse bathwater that is too warm insisting on tepid waters, or either extremely hot or cold waters.

 Living with temperature regulation issues can put a person in a constant state of discomfort.
-They may be unable to sweat as other people do to cool down, or may sweat too much for the perceived temperatures.
+They may be unable to sweat as other people do to cool down or may sweat too much for the perceived temperatures.
 The important thing to remember is that the person with Autism experiences temperature regulation issues and does not feel the temperatures in the same way that you do.
 What you may see as an extremely cold day, may actually feel warm to the person with an Autism Spectrum Disorder.
 This discomfort can lead to or contribute to sensory overload, shutdowns, and meltdowns.